yavorysynka/zotero-better-bibtex/Unnecessarily-complicated-BibTeX-output?.md

 ---
 # Unnecessarily complicated BibTeX output?

-Even for titles that are just text, no math or markup involved, you will probably have noticed that Better BibTeX adds braces left and right, causing the Bib(La)TeX processor to force-render these parts in title case even where you don't want it to.
+Even for titles that are just text, no math or markup involved, you will probably have noticed that Better BibTeX capitalizes words, and adds braces willy-nilly, causing the Bib(La)TeX processor to force-render these parts in title case even where you don't want it to.
 Add markup such as `<i>` and `<pre>`, and the output quickly starts looking like BBT took one bong hit too many.

 On the first point -- the extra braces -- BBT can't distinguish between a reference being stored in title case on the one hand, and it containing words that are intentionally capitalized and which do need to be protected (like `IEEE